 - There is no waiting period after Chapter 13 Bankruptcy discharged date to qualify for VA and FHA Home Loans

-- There is one year waiting period to qualify for non-qm loans after Chapter 7 Bankruptcy
+- There is a one-year waiting period to qualify for non-QM loans after Chapter 7 Bankruptcy

-The Gustan Cho Team at Loan Cabin Inc. is a direct lender with no mortgage lender overlays on government and conventional loans.
-Please contact us at 262-716-8151 or text us for faster response.
+Gustan Cho Associates is a national lender with no mortgage lender overlays on government and conventional loans.
+Please contact us at 262-716-8151 or text us for a faster response.
 Or email us at firstname.lastname@example.org.